The goal of your marketing team is to help your sales team.

 Your marketing team will never nail their messaging if they’re directing their efforts at the wrong types of buyers.

 Understanding changes and trends of buyers in your industry is important for marketing to target the right people, to pass over the right leads.
+The buyer persona is key.

 For example: Do your past buyers look the same as your buyers of the future?
 Have Product Management teams in your industry taken over the buying responsibility from Information Technology teams?
 Have the pain points changed?